Friday, October 18, 2024

 4. Prague Castle

-Prague Castle is one of the most important historical landmarks in the Czech Republic and a symbol of the country’s rich heritage.
-Located on a hilltop overlooking the city, it is the largest ancient castle in the world, covering an area of nearly 70,000 square meters.
-It has been the seat of the Czech kings, emperors, and presidents for over a thousand years and remains the official residence of the President of the Czech Republic today.
+Prague Castle is one of the most iconic landmarks in the Czech Republic and one of the largest ancient castles in the world.
+Located on a hill overlooking the city, it has been the seat of the Czech kings, emperors, and presidents for over a thousand years.
+The castle complex spans a massive area and contains a variety of buildings, including the Gothic-style St. Vitus Cathedral, Old Royal Palace, Golden Lane, and the Basilica of St. George, among others.

 Website:Prague Castle - President of the Czech Republic (hrad.cz)